Soddo (woreda)

-Soddo (Amharic: ሶዶ) is one of the woredas in the Southern Nations, Nationalities, and Peoples' Region of Ethiopia.
+Soddo (Amharic: ሶዶ) is one of the woredas in the Central Ethiopia Regional State of Ethiopia.
 This woreda is named after the Soddo Gurage people.
-It is Part of the Gurage Zone of the Southern Nations, Nationalities, and People's Region.
-Soddo is bordered on the south by Meskane, and on the west, north and east by the Oromia Region.
-The administrative center of Soddo is Bue; other towns include Kela.
+It is Part of the East Gurage Zone.
+Soddo is bordered on the south by South Soddo, and on the west, north and east by the Oromia Region.
+The administrative center of the district is Buee.
+Southern part of Soddo district separted formed South Soddo district.

-Landmarks in this woreda include Medrekebd Abo monastery, which is located 22 kilometers from Bue.
+Landmarks in this woreda include Medrekebd Abo monastery, which is located 22 kilometers from Buee.
 This 15th-century monastery is a burial place of the Ethiopian Orthodox Church martyr, Abuna Gabra Manfas Qeddus.
-Although the relics of the monastery were taken to an island in Lake Ziway where they escaped the destruction of Imam Ahmed Gragn in the 16th century, the monastery itself was looted by the Italians during their occupation.
-Another local landmark is the Geyet Gereno Stelae, a complex of about 100 stones located 14 kilometers from Bue with similarities to the stelae field in Tiya, which is also located in this woreda.
+Although the relics of the monastery were taken to an island in Lake Ziway where they escaped the destruction of Imam Ahmed ibn Ibrahim al-Ghazi in the 16th century, the monastery itself was looted by the Italians during their occupation.
+Another local landmark is the Geyet Gereno Stelae, a complex of about 100 stones located 14 kilometers from Buee with similarities to the stelae field in Tiya, which is also located in this woreda.

 In the early 1990s, during the period of the Transitional Government, under the influence of the Soddo Jida Democratic Action Group a group of kebeles in Soddo chose through referendum to unite with the Oromia Region.
 This led to an angry population in Soddo to create its own opposition organization.